OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_400.md

 ![](images/400/Lab400_Add_Replicat.PNG)

 -   You are next taken to the Parameter File page.
-On this page, you will notice that a sample parameter file is provided -   You will have to remove the MAP statement and replace it with the information below:
+On this page, you will notice that a sample parameter file is provided -   You will have to remove the MAP statement (***MAP *.*, TARGET *.*;***) and replace it with the information below:

 	    MAP OGGOOW181.SOE.CUSTOMERS, TARGET SOE.CUSTOMERS, KEYCOLS(CUSTOMER_ID);
 	    MAP OGGOOW181.SOE.ADDRESSES, TARGET SOE.ADDRESSES, KEYCOLS(ADDRESS_ID);
 	    MAP OGGOOW181.SOE.ORDERS, TARGET SOE.ORDERS, KEYCOLS(ORDER_ID);